NashTech-Labs/K8s-Python-Client-Secrets/README.md

 `pip install kubernetes`

-For Daemonset, we use AppsV1Api class from client module.
+For secret, we use AppsV1Api class from client module.

-For creating Daemonset on local cluster e.g minikube we use following command:
+For creating secret on local cluster e.g minikube we use following command:

 `config. load_kube_config()`